xinthink/xinthink.github.com/_posts/flutter/2020-02-27-build-a-note-taking-app-with-flutter-firebase---part-i.md

 }
 ```

-Just ask for a credential from Google Sign-In, and then use it to authenticate with Firebase.
+Just ask for a Google Sign-In credential, and then use it to authenticate with Firebase.

 You can see that there's nothing to do after the authentication finished successfully.
 In this situation, the `FirebaseAuth.onAuthStateChanged` stream emits a *Signed-in* event, which triggers a re-build of the root *gatekeeper* widget so that the `HomeScreen` is rendered.